allen0927/DS210_Final_Project/README.md

 ---

 ### **2. Degree Distribution**
-- **Before Crash**: The majority of nodes had very few connections (degree 1), but there were a few highly connected nodes (hubs) with degrees up to 452.
+- Before Crash: The majority of nodes had very few connections (degree 1, with 3,823 nodes), but there were moderately connected nodes (degrees like 139 and 199) and a few highly connected hubs (maximum degree: 262).
-- **During Crash**: A similar pattern persisted, with slightly more nodes showing higher degrees.
+- During Crash: A similar pattern persisted, with most nodes having degree 1 (3,966 nodes).
+Some hubs appeared with degrees up to 261, showing slightly more higher-degree nodes.
-- **After Crash**: A smaller number of high-degree nodes and a drop in the maximum degree.
+- After Crash: There were fewer high-degree nodes, with the majority still having degree 1 (2,975 nodes).
+The maximum degree dropped to 228, indicating reduced connectivity.

 **Interpretation**:
 - The degree distribution indicates that the network was highly decentralized before and during the crash, dominated by many low-degree nodes and a few high-degree hubs.